k-mundra/space_biofilm/README.md

 ## Acknowledgements

-Thank you to Dr. Pamela Flores, Dr. Luis Zea (CU Boulder) and NASA for listing these datasets as open-access!
+Thank you to Dr. Pamela Flores (CU Boulder), Dr. Luis Zea (CU Boulder) and NASA for listing these datasets as open-access, as well as guiding us through questions we had regarding the datasets.

 ## Appendix